angel-dart/angel/README.md

 }
 ```

-## Join the team
+## Get Social
-Do you want to collaborate?
-Join the project at https://projectgroupie.com/projects/212
+Join an activate chat about the Angel Framework, or seek assistance: https://gitter.im/angel_dart/discussion